Learn how you can use Gua Sha to support skin health, why a serum is an important part of using a Gua Sha stone and the best facial serum for Gua Sha.

 Gua Sha has many benefits, some we will discuss below.
 In order to reap the benefits from using a Gua Sha stone, you should use with a serum or oil.
 Below, we’ll break down the best facial serum for Gua Sha – including which oils to look for in the ingredients.

-Disclaimer: This post includes affiliate links, and we will earn a commission if you purchase through these links.
-Please note that We’ve linked to these products purely because we recommend them, and they are from companies we trust.
+Disclaimer: This post includes affiliate links, and I will earn a commission if you purchase through these links.
+As an Amazon Associate I earn from qualifying purchases.
+Please note that I’ve linked to these products purely because I recommend them, and they are from companies I trust.
 There is no additional cost to you.

 What is Gua Sha